vikyou/UA-GSSL/README.md

 # Uncertainty Aware Graph Self-Supervised  Learning for Hyperspectral Image Change Detection
 Tensorflow implementation of the method proposed in the paper: "Uncertainty Aware Graph Self-Supervised  Learning for Hyperspectral Image Change Detection".

-The paper has been submitted to the journal "IEEE Transactions on Geoscience and Remote Sensing".
+The paper has been accepted by the journal "IEEE Transactions on Geoscience and Remote Sensing".

 ## Installation
 ```bash